bigardone/bigardone.github.com/source/blog/2017-02-14-phoenix-and-elm-a-real-use-case-pt-3.html.markdown

         Http.send FetchResult request
 ```

-If we check the compiler output we can see that there is still once thing more to change:
+If we check the compiler output at this point, we can see that there is still once thing more to change:

 ```bash
 -- TYPE MISMATCH ------------------------------------------------------ Main.elm